-[4.3] For its part, the government has

-insisted that the decision was its prerogative and was urgently made to save some Rp 300 trillion (US\$ 24.8 billion) ("The Oily Politics of Fuel", 2014).

-[4.4] His straightforward diplomacy may look strange given his Javanese upbringing, but the world now knows what Indonesia and offers wants ("When Jokowi Steals the Show", 2014).
+- [5] For its part, the government has insisted that the decision was its prerogative and was urgently made to save some Rp 300 trillion (US\$ 24.8 billion) ("The Oily Politics of Fuel", 2014). - [6] His straightforward diplomacy may look strange given his Javanese upbringing, but the world now knows what Indonesia wants and offers ("When Jokowi Steals the Show", 2014).

-In example [4.3], the Jakarta Post implies that the decision to raise subsidized fuel prices initially Jokowi his by in proposed presidential campaign as the decision by 'the government'. made Meanwhile, 'Indonesia' in example [4.4] is employed as a reference to Jokowi who unveils his government's plan in an international forum so the world knows that he speaks on Indonesia's behalf.
-By using this strategy, the Jakarta Post draw the attention to tries to

-Jokowi's position as the president so his every action represents the action that the government and Indonesia take.
+In example [5], the Jakarta Post implies that the decision to raise subsidized fuel prices is initially proposed by Jokowi in his presidential campaign as the decision made by 'the government'.
+Meanwhile, 'Indonesia' in example [6] is employed as a reference to Jokowi who unveils his government's plan in an international forum, so the world knows that he speaks on Indonesia's behalf.
+By using this strategy, the Jakarta Post tries to draw the attention to Jokowi's position as the president; hence, his every action represents the action that the government and Indonesia take.